Privacy and cookies policy

 If you have a complaint about the way your personal data is processed, we’d ask that you reach out to us about this in the first instance.

 In addition to reaching out to us, you also have the right to lodge a complaint with the supervisory authority for data protection if you’re unhappy with how your personal data is being processed.
-In the UK, the relevant supervisory authority is:
+In Ireland, the relevant supervisory authority is:

 21 Fitzwilliam Square South